We use exciting and engaging topics as the basis for rigorous development of key knowledge and skills in a range of curriculum areas.

 History & Geography: Our History and Geography topics are drawn from the National Curriculum and tailored to our school context and community.
 Our School, Istanbul, Canal Life, The Romans in London, the Islamic Golden Age and Immigration through time are all learned about as children move through the school.
 The subjects are alternated each half-term and taught distinctly.
 A Key Learning Question is posed at the start of a topic which is discussed as knowledge is accumulated, and children respond to the question in writing at the end to demonstrate what they have learned.

 SMSC: We promote the children’s Spiritual, Moral, Social and Cultural development through a huge array of curricular and extra-curricular activities in the school.
-These include, but are not limited to, elements of the RE, PSHE and wider curriculum, assemblies, visitors from the local community, trips, current affairs discussions, celebrations of significant events, our school values and other school systems such as playground friends, peer mentors, School Council and the Green Team eco group.
+These include, but are not limited to, elements of the RE, PSHE and wider curriculum, assemblies, visitors from the local community, trips, current affairs discussions, celebrations of significant events, our school values and other school systems such as Year 6 prefects and our Eco-focused School Council.